WHEN DOES IT START TO SNOW IN THE JIGOKUDANI MONKEY AREA?

 Conveniently located at the trail entrance, the Snow Monkey Resort Info & Gift has boots (JPY800) and jackets (JPY500) available for rent, along with crampons, gloves, and beanies for sale throughout winter.

 Combining your visit to the Snow Monkey Park with skiing and snowboarding

 Nagano is home to numerous resorts and spoils visitors with some of the best powder snow in the world.
 For those of you wanting to combine for visit to the Jigokudani monkeys with skiing or snowboarding, resorts including Nozawa Onsen, Hakuba Valley, and Myoko Kogen are within reach of the park.
-But our recommendation is Shiga Kogen – Japan’s largest ski fields and the closest resort to the Snow Monkey Park (as pictured above and below).
+But our recommendation is Shiga Kogen – Japan’s largest ski fields and the closest resort to the Snow Monkey Park.

 As one of the host venues of the 1998 Winter Olympics, Shiga Kogen combines 79 courses spread connected by 51 chairlifts and gondolas, across 18 ski areas all covered by a single common pass.
 With Japan’s highest chairlifted ski runs and the best powder in Nagano, Shiga is our recommendation to get the most out of your winter visit to Japan and the world famous snow monkeys.